“The complacency of those entrusted to protect children is not a neutral failure. In the absence of action, complacency becomes complicity.”

 What you won’t find here

-I will not name my daughter or my family.
+I will not name my daughter, myself, or my family.
 Their privacy and mine are things I absolutely protect as we are still in it.
+This story is not mine alone.
 This space holds truth without exposure or unintended harm.

 If you recognize yourself here